TtarunNDeveloper/SyraEnergy/README.md

-Neglect Streamer/frontend
+Neglect Streamer/frontend.
-this repository is not compactable for cloning
+This repository is not compactable for cloning.
 #JS Task is also attached.